Guide to Aperture in Photography

 You’ve probably seen those cool pictures where some things are in focus (they look sharp), and other things are out of focus (blurry).

-It used to be the case that only expensive camera lenses could create those effects, but that’s no longer the case.
-Damn you, iPhone!
+It used to be the case that only expensive camera lenses could create those effects, but that’s no longer the case – you can even blur the background using an iPhone.

 Photographers also talk about what looks sharp vs what looks blurry in a photo using the term ‘depth of field’, or DOF.